wmarrujo/AAE451/README.md

 ### Sizing

-This is where the calculations are called and the airplane configurations are tested for their performance values.
-Any iteration is done here.
+This file defines how the aircraft sizing is done.

-This is also where the airplane is defined.
+It has a function to close the aircraft weight by finding the guessed weight of the airplane that leads to the same prediction.s

 ## Unit Conversions